 Burnham talks of a ‘growing class divide’, with middle-class Labour Remain voters looking down on those who voted Leave as ‘uneducated or xenophobic’.

 (Thats what I said.)

 However, this is a bad thing from the point of view of the dispossessed underclass.
-Ukip, under Farage’s effective leadership, boosted the Conservative Eurosceptic pressure that forced then prime minister David Cameron to promise the referendum.
-An effective Ukip could have maintained the necessary pressure to ensure that that the intentions of the leave voters were honoured.
+UKIP, under Farage’s effective leadership, boosted the Conservative Eurosceptic pressure that forced then prime minister David Cameron to promise the referendum.
+An effective UKIP could have maintained the necessary pressure to ensure that that the intentions of Leave voters were honoured.

-Postscript 8: April 2017 – Theresa May calls snap general election
+April 2017 – May calls snap general election

 UK prime minister Theresa May was on course for a sensible Brexit, having cruised past various Remoan obstacles, when she unexpectedly called a snap general election.